Silicon Valley and Spies

 Today, both the CIA and DIA carry out espionage missions acquiring more and more technology from giant defense contractors.
 From secret software allowing intelligence analyst to access machines remotely to secret reseller agreements with Asian governments, does this make the world any safer?

 In Monster Behind the Masks, the daughter of a rogue CIA agent is running for her life.
 What is she running from?
 Will she survive?
 I’ve discovered I am writing Silicon Valley Fiction.
-My third installment of the MASKS series, The Masquerade Ball, is in the making.
+My third installment of the MASKS series, The Money Masquerade , is in the making.
 I hope to have it released in 2020.
 Stay tuned, and feel free to contact me with any questions.